Are you an adventure-seeker who’s looking for something exciting for your next vacation? Well, road tripping in Germany can be a great idea!

 Steinau – Schwalm – Kassel – Castle Sababurg – Trendelburg

-Let’s start with German Fairy Tale Road where you can enter the enchanting world of Brothers Grimm.
+Let’s start with German Fairy Tale Road — the enchanting world of Brothers Grimm.
 First stop is the birthplace of Brothers Grimm in Steinau.
-The house where the two brothers Jacob and Wilhelm lived, is now open for public as a museum.
+The house where the two brothers, Jacob and Wilhelm, lived is now open to the public as a museum.

-Moving on to the Little Red Riding Hood setting in Schwalm region, you can walk through the dark forest and visit the Museum der Schwalm.
-The museum features a typical traditional costumes that Little Red Riding Hood and her grandmother wear.
+You can walk through the dark forest in the Little Red Riding Hood setting in Schwalm region to visit the Museum der Schwalm.
+It features traditional costumes that Little Red Riding Hood and her grandmother wore.

 Continue your fairy tale road trip to Kassel.
-The city is a home for GRIMM WORLD that features interactive exhibits and Brothers Grimm’s personal copy of Children’s and Household Tale.
+The city is home to GRIMM WORLD that features interactive exhibits and Brothers Grimm’s personal copy of Children’s and Household Tale.

-End your magical journey to a home of another fairy tale princess, Rapunzel, in Trendelburg.
-Visit the Trendelburg Castle where you can witness the tower where she was imprisoned by an evil witch.
+End your magical journey with the home of another fairy tale princess, Rapunzel, in Trendelburg.
+Visit the Trendelburg Castle to see the tower where she was imprisoned by an evil witch.